 I recently visited the Field Museum in Chicago, Illinois.
 As I wandered through the exhibits, I came upon a display showcasing the bones of Lucy, a famous hominin skeleton from East Africa.
 Her bones are representative of a genus of extinct apes called the australopithecines.
 Most conventional scientists believe that these creatures were ancestral to the first humans.
-How do the australopithecines fit into a creationist view of history?
+But how do the australopithecines fit into a creationist view of history?
 Was this three and a half foot tall ape really my ancestor?

 The Discovery of The First Australopithecine